Shrinking characteristics of precision matrix estimators: Simulation studies

-For both models, sparse estimators of $\Omega_*$ should perform well because the precision matrices are very sparse.
-The total number of informative variables is $4J$ and $5J$ in Models 1 and 2 respectively, so a method like that proposed by \citet{mai2015multiclass}, which selects variables that are informative for all pairwise comparisons, may perform poorly when $J$ is large.
+For both models, sparse estimators of $\Omega_*$ should perform well because the population precision matrices are very sparse and invertible.
+The total number of informative variables is $4J$ and $5J$ in Models 1 and 2 respectively, so a method like that proposed by \citet{mai2015multiclass}, which selects variables that are informative for all pairwise response category comparisons, may perform poorly when $J$ is large.